Spatial Variations of Polarized Synchrotron Emission in the QUIJOTE MFI Data using Neural Networks

-In this work, we aim to extend the findings of these two approaches by investigating more about the spatial variability of the polarized synchrotron emission in the public QUIJOTE MFI observations with the use of a novel component separation method based on artificial neural networks, initially presented in \cite{CAS22b}, for separating the cosmic microwave background (CMB) in temperature maps, and thus extended to polarization CMB maps in \cite{CAS24}.
-The main motivation to use this kind of methodology is the ability of neural networks to find non-trivial patterns in non-linear data, which is precisely the ones governing the physics of the microwave polarization sky.
+In this work, we aim to extend the findings of these two approaches by investigating more about the spatial variability of the polarized synchrotron emission in the public QUIJOTE MFI observations with the use of a novel component separation method based on artificial neural networks, initially presented in \cite{CAS22b}, for separating the cosmic microwave background (CMB) in temperature maps, and thus extended to polarization CMB maps in \cite{CAS25}.
+The main motivation to use this kind of methodology is the ability of neural networks to find non-trivial patterns in non-linear data, which is precisely the ones governing the emissions of the microwave polarization sky.
 Section \ref{sec:data} describes the data and realistic simulations we use in this work.
 Section \ref{sec:methodology} summarizes the methodology.
 Section \ref{sec:results} presents the results when applying the network to both realistic simulations and observations and Section \ref{sec:conclusions} shows our conclusions.
-Appendix \ref{sec:model} presents a summary of the theoretical framework of our component separation method, and Appendix \ref{sec:full_sky_maps} shows more results for completeness.
+Appendix \ref{sec:additional_tests} shows additional methodological tests, Appendix \ref{sec:model} presents a summary of the theoretical framework of our component separation method and Appendix \ref{sec:full_sky_maps} has the results represented on full-sky maps.